Sherlyn Chopra Releases Awesome Mausam Music Video; Leaves Fans Asking For More With Her NSFW Moves

 "When I was a little girl, I was told that 'f*** o**' was a forbidden term.
 As a young adult, I learnt that saying 'f*** o**' was necessary.
 I was naive as a newcomer in Mumbai.
 But not so naive that I couldn't sense the energies around me.
 My words have always either attracted a strong mind or offended a weak one," she had told a daily.

-Just like her past comments, Awesome Mausam too is likely to help her become the talk of the town .
+Just like her past comments, Awesome Mausam too is likely to help her become the talk of the town.

 Sherlyn Chopra currently does not have any movies in her kitty.
 However, she might try to revive her career if Awesome Mausam becomes popular.
 Either way, fans can expect her to keep posting interesting stuff on social media in the coming days as well.